chialinkhern/LING506-Affective-Computing/README.md

 **Runs on Python 3.9**

 Provides code to run selectivity analysis (Hewitt & Liang, 2019) on an affective categorization task (Mohammad et al., 2018, subtask 5) using GPT2-large embeddings.
+This project provides evidence that GPT2-large embeddings contain affective information that is available to simple multi-layer perceptrons.

 ### To run on your local machine
 Do **pip install -r requirements.txt**